Tuscany Cooking Vacation: Local Chianti Wines

 “Our desire is to offer an authentic and real experience of Tuscany, in fact we work with local ingredients produced from the hills of Chianti ….
 Tuscany is our land and our passion.

-For more information about this Chianti cooking vacation, in which you get to visit local wine estates such as the ones mentioned, please visit our Website.
+Contact us for more information about this Chianti cooking vacation, in which you get to visit local wine estates such as the ones mentioned!